Asabeneh/JavaScript-for-Everyone/readMe.md

 ```
 #### Exercises:Functions
-1. Declare a function fullName and it print out your full name.
+1. Declare a function *fullName* and it print out your full name.
-1. Declare a function fullName and now it takes firstName, lastName as a parameter and it returns your full - name.
+1. Declare a function *fullName* and now it takes firstName, lastName as a parameter and it returns your full - name.
-1. Declare a function addNumbers and it takes two two parameters and it returns sum.
+1. Declare a function *addNumbers* and it takes two two parameters and it returns sum.
-1. Declare a function name printArray.
+1. Declare a function name *printArray*.
 It takes array as a parameter and it prints out each value of thearray.
-1. Declare a function name reverseArray.
+1. Declare a function name *reverseArray*.
 It takes array as a parameter and it returns the reverse of the arra- (dont’ use method).
-1. Declare a function name capitalizeArray.
+1. Declare a function name *capitalizeArray*.
 It takes array as a parameter and it returns  the - capitalizedarray.
+1. Declare a function name *addItem*.
+It returns array after adding an item
-1. Declare a function name removeItem.
+1. Declare a function name *removeItem*.
 It returns array after removing an item
-1. Declare a function name addItem.
-It returns array after adding an item
-1. Declare a function name sumOfNumbers.
+1. Declare a function name *sumOfNumbers*.
 It takes a number parameter and it adds all the numbers in that range.
-1. Declare a function name sumOfOdds.
+1. Declare a function name *sumOfOdds*.
 It takes a number parameter and it adds all the odd numbers in that - range.
-1. Declare a function name sumOfEven.
+1. Declare a function name *sumOfEven*.
 It takes a number parameter and it adds all the even numbers in that - range.
 1. Declare a function name 	.
 It takes a number parameter and it counts number of evens and odds in the - number.
 output:
 ```she